 - Read several reviews on each site (typically 5-6)

 - Pay particular attention to the cleanliness rating, anything below 2-3 points from the highest score, knocks it off my list as a potential place to stay.
 I had that one bad experience with bed bugs and still have scars.

-- Do they have free Wifi and how reliable is it – this is very important, not only so I can communicate and edit material for my blog, but also plan the trip and last-minute changes if there is inclement weather or an emergency at home.
+- Do they have free Wifi and how reliable is it – this is very important for me.
+Being able to communicate and edit material for my blog while on location.
+Wi-Fi also allows for last minute trip planning or changes if there is inclement weather or an emergency at home.

 - Breakfast – European travel can get quite costly in some areas so I love me a good solid breakfast that doesn’t cost more than 6-7 Euros